A Study of Experimental Immunotherapy With Autologous (your own) T-cells for Non-Small Cell Lung Cancer

 - Adequate venous access for leukapheresis.

-- In the Investigator's opinion, the subject is fit for lymphodepleting chemotherapy and infusion of GSK3377794.
+- In the Investigator's opinion, the participant is fit for lymphodepleting chemotherapy and infusion of GSK3377794.

 Leukapheresis (Part 2):